 A student must attain a "C-" grade or better in all major courses in his/her curriculum.
+If this requirement is not attained, the course must be repeated.
 Minimum grade requirements for major courses vary in some programs, as indicated in the program standards listed below.
 If a student changes his/her curriculum, it will be necessary for him/her to repeat any course for which he/she did not receive the minimum required grade for the new program.